constROD/bin/README.md

   $ npx @constrod/create-app
 ```

-After you finish the installation.
+After the installation.
 Go to the project directory.

 ```bash
   $ cd {folder-name}